-The lowest monthly wage base for calculating contributions for full working time relating to salaries for 2016 amounts to HRK 2,812.95, and the highest is HRK 48,222.00.
+The lowest monthly wage base for calculating contributions for full working time relating to salaries for 2017 amounts to HRK 2,940.82, and the highest is HRK 46,434.00.

-By Regulation on the Amount of the Minimum Wage, the minimum wage established for the period from January 1st to December 31st 2016 amounts to HRK 3,120.00.
+By Regulation on the Amount of the Minimum Wage, the minimum wage established for the 2017 amounts to HRK is 3,276,00.

-Employers who shall enter into a contract of indefinite time with a young person (under 30 years of age), shall be exempted from the calculation and payment of contributions on the base for these persons for up to 5 years.
+Employers who shall enter into a contract of indefinite time with a young person (under 30 years of age), shall be exempted from the calculation and payment of contributions on the salary, during the 5 years period.
 Also, if they employ persons who were previously never employed or were unemployed for a long time period, they shall be considered income tax exemptions for a two year period.